ruthmoog/singing-for-breathing/singing-for-breathing/INFO.md

 “There is common ground between singing technique and the kinds of techniques physiotherapists teach people with chronic respiratory problems”.

-> as a community group, we want to keep offering our service and be seen to do good
+> as a community group, we want to get funding to keep offering our service

-Footer
+- Funding & donations?
+Catherine

+To do:
-- Fundraising
+- Footer
   - Carbon footprint
+  - Thanks/ sponsors eg <a href="https://www.flaticon.com/free-icons/pentagram" title="pentagram icons">Pentagram icons created by Freepik - Flaticon</a>
+  - accessibility statement
+    - We are keen to improve accessibility to Singing for Breathing so that anyone who lives with chronic breathlessness can benefit from the physical therapy, social support and joy that singing together brings.
+  - code of conduct
-- Resources/links
+  - privacy policy
   - Social media
+- Colour modes
-- accessibility
+  - 🌒 🌕 🌖

-We are keen to improve accessibility to Singing for Breathing so that anyone who lives with chronic breathlessness can benefit from the physical therapy, social support and joy that singing together brings.